Over 40? Here Are the Best Ways to Get a Good Night’s Sleep

 You need just as much quality shuteye at 40 as you do at 14.

-Fact: As we age, we sleep less—and in many cases, the sleep itself is less than satisfying.
+As you age, you’re destined to sleep less—and more often than not, the sleep itself will be less than satisfying.
 But, according to the National Sleep Foundation, it’s “a common misconception that sleep needs decline with age.”
 Put another way: You need just as much quality shuteye at 40 as you do at 14.

 Use a weighted blanket.